-Policy A: The County supports continued efforts by the Oregon Department of Transportation to improve safety and traffic flow at the junction of Highway 101 and Highway 26.
+- Policy A: The County may support continued efforts by the Oregon Department of Transportation to improve safety and traffic flow at the junction of Highway 101 and Highway 26. - Policy B: Clatsop County should coordinate with ODOT to promote the installation of bicycle lanes, crosswalk, fog lines and curbing to separate auto and bicycle traffic.
+These improvements should be considered by ODOT for U.S. Highways 101, 103, 26, 53, and 202.

-Policy B: When the State Department of Transportation improves U.S. Highways 101, 103, 26, 53, and 202, consideration should also be given to provision of a safe bikeway, suitable crosswalks, fog lines and the installation of curbing to separate the auto traffic where possible.

-LAND USE - NATURAL CLASSIFICATION
+LAND USE DESIGNATION POLICIES

-- Policy A: The summit of Onion Peak boundary (as described in the Preserve Analysis, September 1979 by the Natural Area Preserves Advisory Committee) and a small meadow on the summit of Sugarloaf Mountain support sub-alpine type "grass bald" and "rock garden" communities with eleven or more rare or endangered species.
+Policy A: The summit of Onion Peak boundary (as described in the Preserve Analysis, September 1979 by the Natural Area Preserves Advisory Committee) and a small meadow on the summit of Sugarloaf Mountain support sub-alpine type "grass bald" and "rock garden" communities with eleven or more rare or endangered species.
 These areas shall be designated NATURAL, and preserved for research and education.
-An established hiking trail is not recommended as the areas are small and fragile and could not tolerate trampling and soil erosion. - Policy B: The Elmer Feldenheimer forest preserve shall be designated NATURAL.
+An established hiking trail is not recommended as the areas are small and fragile and could not tolerate trampling and soil erosion.

+Policy B: The Elmer Feldenheimer forest preserve shall be designated NATURAL.